designsystemscoalition/website/src/learn/how-to-become-a-designer-who-codes.md

 Try not to get bogged down in embedding custom webfonts, or whether to use RGBA or HSLA for your colors — at least at first.
 If you’re googling “change my text to be blue” and you read anything that makes you feel anxious, just close that tab and look elsewhere.
 There are lots of resources for finding clear simple answers on CSS.
 My favorite is [CSS-Tricks.com](https://css-tricks.com/); if I’m googling something CSS related, and they come up in the results, it’s the first place I go. *Saying this again in big words because it’s important:*

 <aside>
-  <p>At the start, if you read anything that makes you get an anxious “I don’t know what the hell they’re talking about” feeling, just close that tab and find a better explanation, probably on [CSS-Tricks.com](https://css-tricks.com/).</p>
+  <p>At the start, if you read anything that makes you get an anxious “I don’t know what the hell they’re talking about” feeling, just close that tab and find a better explanation, probably on <a href="https://css-tricks.com/">CSS-Tricks.com</a>.</p>
 </aside>

 For now, stick with simple stuff like “body { background: #0058FF; }”.
 Don’t worry about embedding Google Webfonts, instead, try “body { font-family: Arial, sans-serif; }” and hit refresh.